oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/ingestion-flow-setup/ingestion.md

-## Task 10: Verify Fluentd is running
+## Task 10: Verify Fluentd is Running

 1. To verify fluentd is up and running